 “I see people walking” the girl reluctantly answered.
 “Why?
 What does it have to do with anything?”

 “Oh my child” the old woman winced.
 “It has everything to do with everything.
 You kids are so unfeeling now.
 Alla’ these shoot’em up movies and killing makes you forget what real smiles and frowns look like, you’re missing the big picture.
 When I look from this window I see that young mother walking her child to school for the first time.
 I see the fear in his eyes and in hers.
 I see the way he holds his head and the uncertainty they both surely feel.
 I notice her apprehensiveness to let him go and the pride she has that he’s grown.
 I see it because I’ve been there before.”

-Maxx Kilbourne was born and raised on the Eastside of Bachelors Degree in History from in Trenton New Jersey.
-Maxx worked in the radio industry for ten years before leaping into the world of writing, penning his first novel, “Heart of Justice” in 2009 as a tribute to a fallen comrade., an area known for drugs, gangs and violence.
-Kept in line by a stern mother, supportive father and strong male role models, Maxx graduated from and received a
+Maxx Kilbourne was born and raised on the Eastside of Detroit, Michigan, an area known for drugs, gangs and violence.
+Kept in line by a stern mother, supportive father and strong male role models, Maxx graduated from Denby High School and received a Bachelors Degree in History from Thomas Edison State College in Trenton New Jersey.
+Maxx worked in the radio industry for ten years before leaping into the world of writing, penning his first novel, “Heart of Justice” in 2009 as a tribute to a fallen comrade.

 Maxx carefully crafts his novels in a manner that appeals to readers of all backgrounds, he’s a product of the inner-city, not a hostage.
 Maxx knows the “hood” is more than sex, drugs and violence and believe Urban novels should be more as well.
 Each Maxx Kilbourne novel is written to entertain readers and offer insight to virtues of life, each interjects comedy, drama and pleasant subtleties of life without a single phrase of profanity.
 Maxx Kilbourne novels are easy reads offering messages of hope and understanding to men and women alike.